beepobb/Clarity/README.md

 ## Acknowledgement
 Our project was a collaborative effort involving Yee Jia Zhen (myself), Ryan Lee Jun Hui, Loh Ee Song, Cai Junjie, Ho Xiaoyang, Pankti Shah and Sun Sitong. <br><br>
-The comprehensive README for this project has been authored by Loh Ee Song
+The comprehensive README for this project has been authored by Loh Ee Song.